pvcnt/accio/docs/accio/usage/experiments.md

 For all other data types, the first, last and step values are all specified in the nomminal data type.

 You can also specify logarithmic progressions by setting one of the `log`, `log2` or `log10` keys (mutually exclusive) to `true`, to obtain a logarithmic progression respectively in base e, 2 or 10.

+## Validating experiments

+Experiment files can be validated thanks to the `accio validate` command, which takes one or several files as arguments.
+This command will not execute files, but only check there are correct and could be executed without any problem.
+In case of an error, it will do its best to provide meaningful information to help you fix errors.